ansiwen/gctx/README.md

 require knowledge about a goroutine specific context.

 However, there are also good reasons to have such a goroutine specific context generally available.
-The most common one is logging: For example there are many libraries that don't support a context parameter (yet), but they allow to hook your own code into it by providing interfaces or callbacks.
-If such code is not strictly serialized (which is the usual case in concurrent code), there is no possibility to correlate the callbacks with the originating call into the library, without the possibility to "tunnel" a context through the 3rd party library.
-Also in your own code, logging, especially debug logs or tracing, can appear everywhere in your code.
-That means to realize context aware debug logging, a context must be added to *every* *single* function, which is simply unnecessary boilerplate and in most cases not feasible.
+The most common reason is logging:

+- There are libraries that don't support a context parameter (yet).
+When such a library is producing logs one might want to annotate the log message with the context in which the library call has been made.
+But without the possibility to "tunnel" a context through the library that is not possible.
+- Debug logs or tracing can appear anywhere in your code.
+To annotate these logs with the current context, it must be added to *every* *single* function, which is simply unnecessary boilerplate and in most cases not feasible.

 `gctx` allows to solve these situations by attaching a context to the current goroutine, which can be retrieved from any code that is running in the goroutine